 - Efficient use of water resources by properly understanding soil and weather conditions

 - Increase users of MapMyIndia, competing directly with Google maps in India.

 - agriculture, environment protection, power, water, transportation, communication, health (tracking of diseases, patients, hospitals, etc.) relying heavily on this data.

 - Forecasts estimate that this policy change could cause the Indian GDP to grow 4-5%.

 Who is MapMyIndia?

-So back to the original point – does Google Maps have to look over their shoulder?
+So back to the original point – does Google Maps in India have to look over their shoulder?

 MapMyIndia launched the first Indian interactive digital mapping portal www.mapmyindia.com in 2004.
 The husband and wife powerhouse duo, Rakesh and Rashmi Verma, faced the decision of whether to take on Google Maps at that point in time.
 They decided to go the enterprise route, and business shot off from there.